mikrono/tModLoaderWiki_kr_ko/Basic-NPC-Drops-and-Loot-1.4.md

 There are 3 places we can put NPC loot rules.
 If our mod adds an NPC and we want specific drops for that NPC, please put the relevant code in the `ModifyNPCLoot` hook in the `ModNPC` class.
 If we want to add drops to specific vanilla NPCs, put code in the `ModifyNPCLoot` hook in a `GlobalNPC` class.
 If we want to add drops to all NPC, such as how Dungeon Chest keys or Souls drop, put the code in `GlobalNPC.ModifyGlobalLoot`.
 Drops added to all NPC are called global rules and do not show in the Bestiary.
 Remember, organization is key for maintainability of your mod.

 ## How do I specify my item?
-In the examples below, we drop a vanilla item: `ItemID.BeeGun`.
+In the examples below, we drop a vanilla item: `ItemID.Shackle`.
 This can be swapped for an item from your mod by replacing that with `ModContent.ItemType<ItemName>()`

 # Full Example
 This example shows the basic file layout.
 The actual rules will be taught in [#Typical-Item-Drop-Rules](Typical Item Drop Rules) below.